hhvm/user-documentation/guides/hack/17-tools/01-intro.md

 * migrating PHP code to Hack ([`hackificator`](./hackificator.md))
 * transpile Hack code to PHP ([`ht2p`](./transpiler.md))

+If you installed HHVM from a package, you can generally find these tools in your `/usr/bin` or whatever binary directory executables get installed on your distro.

+If you built HHVM from source, you can find the tools most likely in `hphp/hack/bin`.

 By using these tools, you can more easily create new, type-safe Hack code, as well as slowly migrate any existing code to enable the benefits of Hack.